musale/pesapal/README.md

 ## Support

+For any issues, bugs you can raise an issue on the project issues board.

-For any issues, bugs or compliments, you can reach out to the developer `martinmshale@gmail.com`.
+For compliments and _gigs_ you can reach out to the developer via email `martinmshale@gmail.com`.

 For service level issues, reach out to Pesapal.

 Lastly, I need the developer juice to produce more of these open source solutions.
 Be among the few who have supported these effort by _buying me a coffee_.